SiminKoux/OmniPrior/README.md

 ## Acknowledgement
 Our code is hugely influenced by [gsplat](https://github.com/nerfstudio-project/gsplat?tab=readme-ov-file), [4D-GS](https://github.com/hustvl/4DGaussians), [3DGUT](https://github.com/nv-tlabs/3dgrut), and many other projects.
 We would like to acknowledge them for making great code available to us.

-## Copyright and license

-Code and documentation copyright the authors.
-Code released under the [MIT License](https://reponame/blob/master/LICENSE).